blackducksoftware/ohloh_api/reference/account.md

 ## Account

-An Account represents an Ohloh member.
-Some Account data is private, and cannot be accessed through the Ohloh API.
+An Account represents an Open Hub member.
+Some Account data is private, and cannot be accessed through the Open Hub API.

 ### Properties
 + __id__